 • Are you ready to shift from victim mentality and knee-jerk reactions to opportunistic thinking and proactive strategies to profit even in recessionary times?

-Yes, we are in an economic downturn that may get worse before it gets better.
-However, recessions are neither negative or bad in themselves.
-Recessions are “contractionary” periods, that force us to get more conscious about money and our spending, get rid of waste and conserve our resources where most needed.
+However, recessions are neither negative nor bad in and of themselves.
+Recessions are “contractionary” periods that force us to get more conscious about money and our spending, get rid of waste, and conserve our resources where most needed.
 Call it the “yin” and “yang” of economic cycles.

 Our economy and our businesses go through similar expansion and contraction phases.
-Why so many people – and perhaps you are one of them – sink to despair or paralyzed with fear by the word “recession” is because of your beliefs about recession and the meaning you give to the word.
+Why so many people — and perhaps you’re one of them — sink into despair or are paralyzed with fear by the word “recession” is because of your beliefs about recession and the meaning you give to the word.

 “Recession IS strictly a matter of perception.”